student-to-software-engineer/student-to-software-engineer/docs/5-technical-skill-roadmap/index.md

 You should complete all the skills in each level before moving on to the next.

 - **Level 1: Programming Fundamentals** - The core concepts and skills you need to write basic code.
-- **Level 2: Beginner Applications** - How to build simple applications with a frontend, backend, and database.
+- **Level 2: Simple Web Applications** - How to build simple applications with a frontend, backend, and database.
 - **Level 3: Production-Ready Applications** - The tools and practices needed to build real-world applications that are maintainable, scalable, and deployable.

 ## How To Use This Chapter